DEFRA/fws-api/docs/local-development/common/troubleshooting.md

 ### Unsuccessful Resolution Of Problems

 If problems persist, prerequisites and associated configuration should be reviewed followed by a [teardown](../common/teardown.md) and rebuild of the containerised development environment.
+If LocalStack resources for other projects are present (for example [cap-xml](https://github.com/DEFRA/cap-xml)), try removing these resources before rebuilding to eliminate potential conflicts.